 Graça went from purely residential area to tourist spot in a blink of an eye.
 Or at least it felt like that to me.

-Times change and the cities change with it.
+Times change, and the cities change with it.

 How to be a responsible tourist when visiting Graça:

-- Graça is not just a block of photogenic colorful tiled buildings, look into the industrial history of the neighborhood for a sense of place;
+- Graça is not just a block of photogenic colorful tiled buildings.
+Look into the industrial history of the neighborhood for a sense of place.

 Multicultural influences in Mouraria

-This is the most culturally diverse neighborhood of Lisbon, with, reportedly, people from close to 100 different nationalities living here.
+It’s the most culturally diverse neighborhood of Lisbon, with, reportedly, people from close to 100 different nationalities living here.
 There’s a reason why I called it a city inside the city.

 How to be a responsible tourist when visiting Mouraria:

-- Although known brands and chains are more convenient (and, usually, more central), try to support smaller locally-owned cafés and restaurants;
+- Although known brands and chains are more convenient (and, usually, more central), try to support smaller locally-owned cafés and restaurants.